averagehuman/argskwargs.io/src/articles/2016/linode-saltmaster-notes.rst

 `Saltstack`_ is an automation and configuration management tool with a master/slave architecture - a single salt master creates, configures and orchestrates many salt "minions".
-But how do you automate the creation and configuration of the master itself?
+To create the saltmaster there is a multiplatform `salt-bootstrap script`_

-Well, there are probably many solutions, not least 'Follow the instructions on the wiki', but for a vps option here are some notes on setting up a `Linode`_ box using a `vagrant-linode`_ plugin and then provisioning with `ansible`_.
+The following are some notes on setting up a `Linode`_ box as a saltmaster using a `vagrant-linode`_ plugin together with `ansible`_ as the provisioner.

-The Linode/Vagrant set up is based on `this document`_.
+There are similar plugins for AWS, Digital Ocean, Vultr etc.

 Prerequisites
 -------------